frostyseb/ITDP/README.md

+**This web site is fully responvie**

-The "Documentation" folder include all the planning stage document and idea.
+The **"Documentation"** folder include all the planning stage document and idea.

-The "src" folder include all the user page, index page such as pm_main.php, index.php, login.php ...
+The **"src"** folder include all the user page, index page such as pm_main.php, index.php, login.php ...

-The "includes" folder include all the backend processing code
+The **"includes"** folder include all the backend processing code

-The "sql" folder include all the initial design and database version in sql format, which able directly import to sql databse.
+The **"sql"** folder include all the initial design and database version in sql format, which able directly import to sql databse.

-The "test and example page" include the test page for backend testing.
+The **"test and example page"** include the test page for backend testing.

-"add_event.php" is a file that allow program manger add the events to the database, it is finished and fully working.
+**"add_event.php"** is a file that allow program manger add the events to the database, it is finished and fully working.
 The added event able to show in participant page imediately.